-Children's social, emotional and mental health is our largest group of SEND children (with over double the number of our next largest group).
-It is therefore a significant focus for us at Chantry.
+Children's social, emotional and mental health is our largest group of SEND children and is therefore a significant focus for us at Chantry.
 Children who are not safe and happy find learning extremely difficult and may exhibit challenging behaviour in response to their needs.
 We understand that many things can cause a child to have an "interruption" in their development, that this can happen at any time and that they may need support for this.
 Children with bereavement, parental separation or trauma and challenges past, recent or current may need additional input for a short period or over a longer term.
 Most children can be supported through our use of the Thrive Programme as a whole school ethos and may not need additional group or 1:1 support.
 This is available however for children who have a specific need, and this may begin from Reception age.
-We have staff trained in the Thrive Approach to provide targeted support for those who need it and in some cases work will be based on assessments from this.
-Depending on the needs of the child, the SENCO as Thrive practitioner may still lead this work but will always be a part of the planning, assessment and review cycle where she is not leading the sessions personally.
-Parents and carers will always have their permission sought if any small group or 1:1 work is needed and, as a child's primary educator and the people who know them best, they are part of this assessment process.
+We have three members of staff trained in the Thrive Approach to provide targeted support for those who need it.
+In some cases work will be based on assessments from this.
+Parents and carers will always have their permission sought if any small group or 1:1 work is to be implemented and, as a child's primary educator and the people who know them best, they are part of the discussion around what's needed in terms of support.
 Progress is reviewed throughout the year and informs where changes need to be made, and how long the Thrive intervention will continue.